AdobeDocs/analytics.en/help/technotes/processing-order.md

 If you send data to the Edge Network, you can configure it to forward data to Adobe Analytics (as well as many other Adobe Experience Cloud solutions).
 Regardless of implementation method, the collected hit data ultimately arrives to Adobe Analytics processing servers in a format that it can parse.

-## Pre-processing in Adobe Analytics collection (pre-processing)
+## Pre-processing in Adobe Analytics collection

-Once data arrives to Adobe Analytics, it enters a pre-processing phase:
+When data arrives to Adobe Analytics, it enters a pre-processing phase:

 1. [**Dynamic variables**](/help/implement/vars/page-vars/dynamic-variables.md): If a dynamic variable is seen in any part of an image request, the value is copied over and treated as an independent value moving forward.
 1. [**IP obfuscation (last octet)**](/help/admin/tools/manage-rs/edit-settings/general/general-acct-settings-admin.md): If your report suite is configured to obfuscate only the last octet, that obfuscation applies here.
 Note that IP obfuscation (remove IP) happens later in the processing pipeline.